ChristinaScott/heart_counter/README.md

-# Heart Counter Django Project
+# 3 Tier Heart Counter Django Project

 This project is a simple Django web application that demonstrates a heart counter.
 Users can click a heart button to increment a counter, and the count is persisted using a PostgreSQL database.